kishoredb/kishoredb-research/narrative-description.md

 ## What This Repository Represents

-This portfolio is not a collection of toy examples — it documents **real, high-impact systems** that were deployed in enterprise environments or validated through research processes.
+This portfolio is not a collection of toy examples.
+It documents **real, high-impact systems** that were deployed in enterprise environments or validated through research processes.
 These systems reflect:

 - My ability to design, build, and evaluate complex ML-driven decision frameworks
 - My emphasis on **explainability, reproducibility, and governance**